Lazy mornings call for a dish beyond a fried egg and toast. Well, no, actually I’ll take a great sunny side up egg and toast any day!

 Place baking sheet into the oven and broil for about 3-5 minutes, until white is set but yolk is still runny.
 Watch it carefully.
 You don't want the yolk to overcook.
 It really depends on your broiler, so start checking after 3 minutes, but don't be worried if you need to go longer)

 Remove and let set for 3 minutes, the egg will continue to cook in the residual heat.

-Garnish with thyme and serve with toast soldiers!
+Garnish with za'atar, thyme or even black sesame seeds, and serve with toast soldiers!